-This paleo chorizo and sweet potato casserole is incredibly easy to cook and is perfect for anyone who is after a fulfilling meal or side dish.
+This chorizo and sweet potato casserole is incredibly easy to cook and is perfect if you’re looking for a fulfilling meal or side dish.

-The leftovers for this dish will keep well in the fridge so make sure you don’t throw them out.
-Just reheat over the stove, in an oven or if you’re ok with using them, a microwave.
+The leftovers for this dish will keep in the fridge for a few days, so make sure you don’t throw them out.
+Reheat the leftovers over the stove, in an oven, or if you’re ok with using them, a microwave.

-If you want to see how to do this delicious dish, then be sure to check out the video below.
-It will take you through all the steps to making this!
-Alternatively, you can find the full written recipe right below the video as well as the nutritional information and some cooking tips.
+If you want to see how to make this sweet potato and chorizo sausage casserole, then be sure to check out the video below.
+The video will take you through all the steps to making this delicious dish.
+Alternatively, you can find the full written recipe right below the video.

 - 1 onion, diced